imagej/imagej.github.io/_pages/plugins/trackmate/custom-particle-linking-algorithms.md

 There is also an extra method to pass a instance of [Logger](https://fiji.sc/javadoc/fiji/plugin/trackmate/Logger.html) to log the tracking process progresses.
 That's all.

-## A dummy example: drunken cell divisions.
+## A dummy example: drunken cell divisions

 There is already an example online that does {% include github org='fiji' repo='TrackMate-examples' branch='master' source='plugin/trackmate/examples/tracker/RandomLinkingTracker.java' label='random linking' %}.
 Let's do something else, and build a tracker that links a spot to any two spots in the next frame (if they exist) as if it would go cell division as fast as it can.